 Native American Mythology AI Videos

-Direct the legends of Indigenous North America in your browser with Morphic's Native American mythology AI video generator.
-Generate Native American mythology video scenes like the Thunderbird trailing lightning over the mountains, Coyote spinning a tale by a desert fire, or Raven carrying the sun into a dark sky, and pair them with the Speech and Music tools to layer storyteller narration and a hand-drum score.
-Stitch the scenes into a Native American mythology episode.
+Direct Indigenous legends in your browser with Morphic's Native American mythology AI video generator.
+Generate the Thunderbird over the mountains or Raven carrying the sun, add narration and hand drums with the Speech and Music tools, and cut a full episode.

 Native American mythology figures you can direct